1suleyman/Tech-Journey/AWS/AWS Projects.md

 ## 🚀 What You'll Find Here

-This folder contains **all of my AWS-related projects, labs, and notes**, organized by practical use case and learning objective.
+This folder contains **all of my AWS-related projects and labs**, organized by practical use case and learning objective.

 ### 🗂️ Projects & Hands-On Labs